Home Guides Free Minecraft Server Hosting - Is It Worth It?

 The Bottom Line

-For a broader look at all the ways to play Minecraft with friends, check out our how to play Minecraft with friends guide.
-Or if you want to try building your own server from scratch, we have a full walkthrough on how to make a Minecraft server.
+Want to see all the ways to play together?
+Check our how to play Minecraft with friends guide.
+Or if you want to try the full DIY route, here's how to make a Minecraft server from scratch.

 Also read